soplang/soplang/docs/testing/EXAMPLES.md

 - Nested loops

 **Key Concepts**:
-- The `ku_celi` statement iterates from a start to an end value
+- The `kuceli` statement iterates from a start to an end value
 - The step can be specified with the optional `by` clause

 ### 09_while_loops.so